 The same rule applies to water.
 Adding small amounts of water during molding is strongly recommended.
 The clay will crack and warp as you attempt to shape it because it is soft and pliable, to begin with.

 As with ceramic clay, it’s good practice to smooth over imperfections as and when you see them develop.
 This is easy to do with unhardened clay.
 Simply dip a fingertip into lukewarm water and rub gently until the crack disappears.

 There’s a catch though; add too much water and you can easily oversaturate the clay.
 This makes it sticky and difficult to manipulate.

 It will also add hours to the drying process and, thus, more opportunities for a finished work to crack.
 Keep the clay moist but not very wet.
 Remember, you can always add water, but you cannot take it away.

-Seams and joints are the most vulnerable areas of a clay structure which is why single piece shapes are always strongest.
+Seams and joints are the most vulnerable areas of a clay structure which is why single-piece shapes are always the strongest.
 As most clay creations include multiple bonded pieces, you should know how to create high-quality connections.

 First, the two surfaces destined to be joined together must be reasonably dry.

 You’re going to be adding a wet glue-like substance called ‘slip’ to create the join so avoid adding extra moisture.
 Using a toothpick, score a crosshatch pattern on the connecting surfaces.